mvolkmann/blog/src/prolog.md

 The {% aTargetBlank "https://www.swi-prolog.org/pldoc/man?predicate=format/2",
 "format" %} predicate can also write to the current output stream.
+Often it is better to use the `format_` DCG non-terminal (described later) instead so the result can be captured and tested.

-It takes a format string and a list of values to be substituted into the format string.
+The `format` predicate takes a format string and a list of values to be substituted into the format string.
 In Scryer Prolog, include the `format` library which defines the `format` predicate and the `format_` DCG non-terminal.